 (If there will be a visiting priest witnessing your marriage, please have the documentation sent to the attention of Fr.
 James Laughlin, Pastor.)
 Other Church documents may be requested.
 All documents should be sent as soon as possible.

 You must contact your local Massachusetts town or city hall to obtain marriage license information.
 Remember to bring your marriage license to the wedding rehearsal!

-Contact our Music Director
+Contact our Music Office

 If you wish to integrate special cultural customs within your ceremony please discuss this during your meetings with the Priest witnessing the ceremony.
 Please note that the “unity candle” is not part of the religious rite.
 If you do wish to incorporate the lighting of a “unity candle,” be sure to discuss this with the Priest and Music Director.
 You must provide your own candles for lighting.